AKASH-L-M/Day-Calculator/README.md

 > Tenure: 1 day of coding + 7 days of literature review and discussion with team mate. <br/>
 > Team size: 2 <br/>
 > Tool Stack: VS Code. <br/>
+> Objective : It basically calculates a specific day of the week, when a particular date DD-MM-YYYY is submitted.<br/>
-> As this is my first project in Engineering, I did not prepare any documentation for this project. <br/>
+> Explanation : As this is my first project in Engineering, I did not prepare any documentation for this project. <br/>
 > This is quite running great as per mathematical aspects are concerned.
 But some more validation needs to be done to make it fully functional, and ready to go. <br/>
 > It is constituted with 30% of HTML, 10% CSS3 and 60% JavaScript. <br/>
 > Quite interesting project for beginner in field of Web Programming. <br/>